360 Chicago is also known as John Hancock Observatory.

 For this, you must buy the Suns and Stars ticket, which allows you two visits within 48 hours.

-However, you must know that at night one side of the building will just be dark since there are no lights on Lake Michigan.
+However, at night one side of the building will just be dark since there are no lights on Lake Michigan.

 360 Chicago at sunset